Heltec-Aaron-Lee/WiFi_Kit_series/esp32/libraries/OLED/README.md

 ```

 ## Credits

 This library has initially been written by Daniel Eichhorn (@squix78).
 Many thanks go to Fabrice Weinberg (@FWeinb) for optimizing and refactoring many aspects of the library.
 Also many thanks to the many committers who helped to add new features and who fixed many bugs.
 The init sequence for the SSD1306 was inspired by Adafruit's library for the same display.

 ## Usage

 Check out the examples folder for a few comprehensive demonstrations how to use the library.
+Also check out the [ESP8266 Weather Station](https://github.com/ThingPulse/esp8266-weather-station) library which uses the OLED library to display beautiful weather information.

 ## Upgrade

 The API changed a lot with the 3.0 release.
 If you were using this library with older versions please have a look at the [Upgrade Guide](UPGRADE-3.0.md).

+Going from 3.x version to 4.0 a lot of internals changed and compatibility for more displays was added.
+Please read the [Upgrade Guide](UPGRADE-4.0.md).

 ## Features